 Long-Term Care Insurance

-If you have a long-term care insurance policy, it may cover some or all of your nursing home costs:
+If you have long-term care insurance, it might cover part or all of your nursing home expenses:

 - Coverage varies widely between policies.